nixsolutions/blockchain-poc-medical-contract/README.md

 # MedicalContract chaincode(smart contract)

+## Purpose

+The main purpose of MedicalContract is to store medical records of children in the blockchain system.
+There are some rules related to access and update actions for cards:
+ - only parent can create a card
+ - only hospital worker can update card data
+ - parent can read cards of their children
+ - hospital can read cards of examined children (hospital and parent must have an agreement)
+ - only parent can create agreement
+ - only hospital can sign an agreement

 ## Where to start

 Every program in Golang starts with a function main().
 You can find main() function in  main.go.